nwg-piotr/nwg-shell/gtklock.md

 - Author: Jovan Lanik
 - License: GPL v3

-The shell uses gtklock as the default locker in the 'Idle & Lock screen' settings.
+The shell uses Jovan Lanik's gtklock as the default locker in the 'Idle & Lock screen' settings.
 We add a random image background (local or from unsplash.com), and (optionally) a media player control window over the lock screen.

 ### Lock screen w/ random local image & playerctl window